Herein lies a true story of about 50 pages detailing my trials and tribulations.

 can the South African Human Rights Commission not investigate a matter

-where a man was acquitted of wrong doing but he gets deprived of his
+where a man is acquitted of wrong doing but he gets deprived of his

 property and his source of income without compensation because he was a